binghuan/MyHackerNews/README.md

 ## How to build the app
 - Open myhackernews.xcodeproj via XCode
-- Press the start button to build and run and app
+- Press the start button to build and run the app
 ![](./pictures/start_and_run.png)

 ## How to Run Test